Lawson (ACT)

 Lawson's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Lawson's health outcomes show exceptional results based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are very low across all age groups.
+Lawson's health outcomes show notable results based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence were very low across all age groups.

-Approximately 59% of Lawson's total population (1,719 people) has private health cover, compared to 62.4% in the Australian Capital Territory.
-Mental health issues and asthma are the most common medical conditions, affecting 6.7% and 6.5% of residents respectively.
-84.0% of residents declare themselves completely clear of medical ailments, higher than the 70.2% across the Australian Capital Territory.
-Lawson has 3.5% of residents aged 65 and over (102 people), lower than the 14.3% in the Australian Capital Territory.
-Health outcomes among seniors are particularly strong, ranking even higher than the general population nationally.
+Approximately 59% of Lawson's total population (1,748 people) had private health cover, compared to 62.4% in the Australian Capital Territory.
+Mental health issues impacted 6.7% of residents, while asthma affected 6.5%.
+A total of 84.0% declared themselves completely clear of medical ailments, compared to 70.2% across the Australian Capital Territory.
+Lawson has 3.4% (100 people) of residents aged 65 and over, lower than the 14.3% in the Australian Capital Territory.
+Health outcomes among seniors in Lawson are particularly strong, ranking even higher than the general population nationally.

 Frequently Asked Questions - Health